This post may contain affiliate links. Please read my disclosure.

 - Insert a skewer or small knife in the middle - it should go through very easily, like warm butter.

-- Remove and let them sit for about 5 minutes or until cool enough to touch.
+- Remove and let them rest for about 5 minutes or until cool enough to touch.

 - Scoop out with a small knife and spread on toasted bread.
 Sprinkle with a little more sea salt (to taste) and serve.